 - 90. RFSP has been effective at the meso and macro levels, while the micro level is still too weak to support a buoyant value chain.
-RFSP was targeted at all three levels of the rural financial sector-macro, meso and micro.
+RFSP was targeted at all three levels of the rural financial sector - macro, meso and micro.
 At the meso level, the key objective to create the ARB Apex Bank was accomplished.
 It is now providing several essential services to rural banks, and its success makes it an attractive potential partner and conduit for development funds.
 Other meso-level efforts to strengthen and encourage the sustainability of the other apex bodies (with training activities and the distribution of good practice manuals) yielded varying results.
-The Credit Union Association has become much stronger-reporting 87 per cent "financial sustainability" in December 2010, with the number of credit unions increasing from 322 in 2004 to 422 in 2010.
-Yet the Ghana Microfinance Network, GHAMFIN, is still institutionally fragile (limited staff and far from achieving operational sustainability) and has fragmented membership (see also Chapter 6, "Policy Dialogue"). - 91.
-At the macro level, RFSP helped strengthen the regulatory and oversight role of the BoG, providing training to 34 of its staff in international microfinance good practices; the BoG now supervises and rates all rural banks annually.
-The Ministry of Finance (MOFEP) also now contains a fully-fledged microfinance unit that helps promulgate the agenda of the Microfinance Forum and oversees donor coordination.
+The Credit Union Association has become much stronger reporting 87 per cent "financial sustainability" in December 2010, with the number of credit unions increasing from 322 in 2004 to 422 in 2010.
+Yet the Ghana Microfinance Institutions Network (GHAMFIN), is still institutionally fragile (limited staff and far from achieving operational sustainability) and has fragmented membership (see also chapter 6, "Policy Dialogue"). - 91.
+At the macro level, RFSP helped strengthen the regulatory and oversight role of the Bank of Ghana, providing training to 34 of its staff in international microfinance good practices; the Bank of Ghana now supervises and rates all rural banks annually.
+The Ministry of Finance (MOFEP) also now contains a fully-fledged microfinance unit that helps promulgate the agenda of the Microfinance Forum84 and oversees donor coordination.
 In 2006, a Ghana Microfinance Policy was developed.
 Subsidized loans continue under Government programmes.
-In 2006, the Government set up a new institution under the Office of the President: the Management of Microfinance and Small Loans Centre (MASLOC) to channel subsidised credit.
+In 2006, the Government set up a new institution under the Office of the President: the Micro Finance and Small Loans Centre (MASLOC) to channel subsidised credit.
 MASLOC started its main activities at a time when Ghana was preparing for elections: results from initial loan disbursements were weak with repayment rates of less than 20 per cent.
 However, in 2009 new management took over and tried to establish new systems to build a better performing portfolio.
 Setting up MASLOC did not change the fact that it operates with government funding and can therefore afford to provide subsidized credit at 10 per cent while commercial rates average 24 per cent.
-Nevertheless, MASLOC has more recently introduced better practices such as financial literacy, loan appraisal and pursuit of loan payments. - 92.
-At the micro level, RFSP strengthened rural banks and indirectly helped increase the outreach of finance products.
-Several RFSP strengthening interventions (e.g., computer installation, recruitment of competent staff, and stricter governance and portfolio management) prompted many rural banks to transform their physical structures, or to relocate and/or open up new, more up-to-date offices.
-This improved image-building enhanced the public's confidence and (along with other factors, such as general economic growth) helped increase the number of customers and amount of savings deposits (see Table 8). - 93.
-Yet RFSP was not effective at introducing linkages between informal savings and credit groups and formal financial institutions (banks, credit unions).
-This approach was new to Ghana, and the inadequate design (which could have been rectified with a pilot rollout first) led to competition, rather than collaboration, between informal and formal institutions.
-The training providers recruited for the purpose had no relevant experience and little understanding of such linkages.
+Nevertheless, MASLOC has more recently introduced better practices such as financial literacy, loan appraisal and pursuit of loan payments.

-The forum brings together key sector stakeholders twice a year to discuss microfinance and rural finance initiatives and developments; they have not yet engaged in dialogue on policy-specific development and review.
+84 The forum brings together key sector stakeholders twice a year to discuss microfinance and rural finance initiatives and developments; they have not yet engaged in dialogue on policy-specific development and review.